ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/design_docs/Reflectometers.md

     - In blocking mode it should have an offset from the beam
 1. Change engineering correction based on mode how does this work
     - Already thought internally about this and solution is read backs update and then they will be shown to be not in position.
 If parameter is in mode position is corrected next move, if not they will continue to be shown to be wrong.
-1. CRISP: What is the position for S4? (found it in mantid IDF, but values differ from those in VI - assumption is VI is correct)
+1. CRISP: What is the position for S4? (found it in Mantid IDF, but values differ from those in VI - assumption is VI is correct)
     - Vi is correct
 1. Do we need to reflect SP of motors into Reflectometry server
      - Alarm on sp not same as RBV is good.
 OK?